 Probably the other key detail contained in that first big leak around GTA 6 concerned the platforms it's likely to release on.
 Obviously, GTA 5 came out toward the tail end of a console generation, releasing on the PS3 and Xbox 360, then being re-released with better performance and graphics on the next set of consoles.

-Apparently that pattern won't be repeated with GTA 6, though.
-The leak suggests that the game will be exclusive to the Playstation 5 and Microsoft's recently-named Xbox Series X.
+Apparently, that pattern won't be repeated with GTA 6, though.
+The leak suggests that the game will be exclusive to the Playstation 5 and Microsoft's Xbox Series X and S.